LucasTsolakian/stack-plist-encrypter/README.md

 Script for mass encryption of plist data in stack packages, without the need to create a separate plist for your private info.

-**Caution: This script will change the data in the given stacks package.**

-1. It is strongly recommended you are using GIT version control for you stacks in order not to lose data.
-Use this script only after created a backup.
+**1. Caution: This script will change the data in the referenced stacks package and overwrite the plist data in your referenced stack.
+It is strongly recommended you are using GIT version control for you stacks in order not to lose data.
+Use this script only after created a backup.**

 2. The script will recursively encrypt all Info.plist files on the fly.
 By default, the attributes `SUFeedURL` and `customItems` will be encrypted.
 You are able to extend these attributes inside the script.
+Sticking with these 2 attributes will allow the Stacks plugin to lazy load the encrypted data and improve performence.
+Encrypting additional attributes like version numbers, titles, hidden/deprecation flags will slow down loading of the stack into the library.

 3. The encrypted data will replace the values in your normal plist inside a new attribute `stackData`.
-In addition, all attributes are sorted.
+In addition, all attributes are sorted to plist best practices.

+4. Best to use the script right before creating the appcast.xml.
+In addition, test if the stack still loads correctly.

+5. Using the script on an already encrypted stack will not affect the plist again.

 ## Requirements